aliakyurek/gro/README.md

 The `gro` library is a wrapper around the excellent Gradio library that simplifies the creation of any persistent single-user UI application.
 It provides a way to separate the UI from the logic, making it easier to maintain and test the application.

-It provides a `Block` class for to contain the UI elements with `gro` wrapped Gradio objects, and defining their layout.
+It provides a `Block` class for to contain the UI elements with `gro` wrapped Gradio components, and defining their layout.
 The logic itself can be defined in a separate model class, and UI to event listener mappings can be defined in a separate app class.

 ## Quick Start
 ### Installation